 Vincent DiGirolamo is an associate professor of history at Baruch College, where he specializes in 19th and 20th century U.S. history, with a focus on workers, children, immigrants, city life, and print culture.

-He has published in the scholarly journals Labor History, Radical History Review, and the Journal of Social History, as well as in popular periodicals, including Time magazine, and several anthologies.
+He has published in the scholarly journals Labor History, Radical History Review, and the Journal of Social History, as well as in popular periodicals, including American Heritage, Time magazine, and several anthologies.
 DiGirolamo has received research fellowships from the National Endowment for the Humanities, Woodrow Wilson Society, American Antiquarian Society, and Eugene M. Lang Foundation, among others.
-He spent his spring 2014 sabbatical as a visiting fellow at the National Humanities Center in North Carolina.

 A practitioner of public history, DiGirolamo has produced library exhibits, online teaching modules, and the award-winning PBS documentary Monterey’s Boat People (1984).
-He currently serves as an advisor to the American Masters series documentary Becoming Helen Keller, the CUNY-based American Social History Project and John D. Calandra Italian American Institute, and as Baruch chapter chair of the Professional Staff Congress, the union representing CUNY faculty and staff.
+He currently serves as an adviser to the American Masters series documentary Becoming Helen Keller, the CUNY-based American Social History Project, and as Baruch chapter chair of the Professional Staff Congress, the union representing CUNY faculty and staff.